 I’ve never seen someone justify bribing so impressively!
 The author writes, “…The traditional definition of bribe according to my dictionary is “to persuade [someone] to act in one’s favour, typically illegally or dishonestly, by a gift of money or other inducements.”

 Well, I’m not bribing my kid to rob a bank!
 She says bribing teaches children a valuable lesson; “They hold the power in terms of what comes next,” she suggests.
 Um, I’m already bribing my kid.
 Why the hell should I start negotiating with my kid over bribes and giving him even more power?

 Bribery and being a good parent aren’t mutually exclusive.
 So, yes, I’m giving myself the gift of permission to bribe my way through the holidays, especially to catch up on much-needed rest, so my coffee doesn’t think it needs coffee.
 If bribery buys me relaxation, sleep and no whining children?
 Well, I’ll bribe my way through and will re-group and re-think about bribing my kids in 2021!

 Wishing you and your family and very happy holiday, with love, laughter, health, and joy.
-I will see you in 2021!
+I will see you next year!